 It’s up to you how much detail you write during the planning stage.
 I find, the more I write about a character before I start writing a novel, the better I know each character and the easier it becomes to write that first draft.

 This is the beginning of Julie’s character sketch.
 No doubt she will change during the course of writing the novel in November, but it’s a start.

 If it helps you – it does me! – you could include a photo of a real actor within your character sketch.

 Simply drag an image from an Internet page into position.
 Be aware that photos may be copyright protected but if it’s for your personal use, rather than profit, there should be no problem.

 I’ve not completed the details for Frank yet, but I know who I’d like to play him: Liam Neeson.
 Frank’s secret is that his wife left him for another woman …

-If you want to see me go through the process of setting up a character sketch or need to ask questions, book a place at the Simply Scrivener Special on Monday 3 October.
+If you want to see me go through the process of setting up a character sketch or need to ask questions, book a Simply Scrivener Special.